blabla1337/skf-flask/skf/markdown/knowledge_base/157-knowledge_base--User_registration_pattern--.md

 **Description:**

-Whenenver you allow users to register on your system there are a couple of things you need to take into consideration in order to enforce a high level of security For more detailed information about these items you should check te knowledge-base about:
+Whenever you allow users to register on your system there are a couple of things you need to take into consideration in order to enforce a high level of security For more detailed information about these items you should check the knowledge-base about:

 1. Column truncation sql injection(for mysql databases)
 2. Single input validation controls